mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-11.md

 <Counter />
 ```

-This code is longer with lots of dot syntax but is self-documenting.
+This code has lots of dot syntax but is also self documenting.

 The same component as a function: